johnhoman/kfp-releaser/README.md

 kustomize build "github.com/johnhoman/kfp-releaser/config/default?ref=main" | kubectl apply -f -
 ```

-There are a few example manifests available in the examples/whalesay directory
+There are a few example manifests available in the examples/whalesay directory.
+You can
+create the following argo application to install the pipelines

 ```shell
 kubectl create namespace namespace kubeflow-examples